Yellow Flower (2022)

 Jonas Wood, along with seven other leading international artists, were asked to create a print to celebrate Greenpeace's 50th anniversary.
-A third of the profits from the sale of each print will be donated to Greenpeace.

 ‘Yellow Flower’ (2022) is one of Wood’s latest editions of prints using 27 colours to create this lush and vibrant still life.